 You have the right to correct information that we hold.
 Please advise us of any changes or corrections by contacting email@example.com.
 You may withdraw your consent to use any information that was previously provided with your consent.
 Please advise us if you wish to withdraw any consent previously given to firstname.lastname@example.org.

 You also have other rights which can be seen by visiting the Information Commissioner’s Office (ICO) website and reading about Data Protection law.

 You have the right to complain about any matter relating to our service, including how we use your personal data.
 In the first instance please refer to our Complaints policy, which is available in our homes.

 If you wish to complain about our use of your personal data you may complain to the UK Information Commissioner’s Office (ICO).

-Abbeyfield produces a number of different leaflets designed to inform you about our services and other useful topics.
-There are leaflets on ‘Compliments and Complaints’ available from your home.
+Abbeyfield produces a Resident Handbook and a number of different leaflets designed to inform you about our services and other useful topics.
+There are leaflets on ‘Making a Complaint’ available from your home.